TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/release/readme.txt

    different folder, the application will be installed in your program files folder (example: C:\Program Files\FNProg2PDA).

 For Mac
 -------
-1. Open the FNProg2PDA.dmg file

-2. Drag the FNProg2PDA folder from the dmg file to Applications
+1. Unpack the FNProg2PDA_Mac.zip file in your Applications folder.

 For Linux
 ---------
-1. Unpack the Zip file in your Applications folder
+1. Unpack the FNProg2PDA.zip file in your Applications folder

 2. Grant FNProg2PDA.jar or FNProg2PDA.sh execute permissions.
 If you intend to run FNProg2PDA in batch mode, grant FNProg2PDA_batch.sh execute permissions as well.